 The skull base course of cranial nerve MRI anatomy has been extensively reviewed.^{3-6} In this article we will review the state of the art and relevant MRN anatomy of the extracranial cranial and occipital nerve branches with illustrative pathologic cases.
-The author's 3D CRANI MRN sequence will be shared together with its clinical application.
-This sequence makes useful use of the latest technical developments in MRI research such as compressed sensing and black blood imaging.
-Assessment methods and benchmark values are cited.
 Finally, we will discuss some future directions.